lingliao/Transparency-in-CABCDTD/README.md

 5. Size_adjustment.py
 6. Augmentation.py
 7. pathology.py
-8. model_development_and_evaluation.py (You will want to replace the "model_epoch_32.pth" with your best trained result)
+8. model_development_and_evaluation.py (You will want to replace the "model_epoch_37.pth" with your best trained result)
+9. Or, you could direclty validate our saved one,"model_epoch_37.pth", with model_evaluation.py.

 Steps to run the code for Figure 1B and 1C:
 1. make sure you run the first 5 steps of the above lists